TomocuPy: efficient GPU-based tomographic reconstruction with asynchronous data processing: Conclusions and Outlook

 TomocuPy package is in routine use at the micro-CT 2-BM and nano-CT 32-ID beamlines.
 Because of its easy-to-use command-line interface that has almost the same commands as the one used by TomoPy, the package has quickly become friendly for beamline users.
 Data reconstruction for most experiments is currently done during the experiment beamtime.

 \ack{Acknowledgements}

 The author thanks Francesco De Carlo and Anton Duchkov for their insightful comments and help with improving the paper structure, Alex Deriy and Pavel Shevchenko for help in conducting the gas-hydrate formation experiment.
-This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory under Contract No. DE-AC02-06CH11357.
+This research used resources of the Advanced Photon Source, a U.S. Department of Energy (DOE) Office of Science user facility at Argonne National Laboratory and is based on research supported by the U.S. DOE Office of Science-Basic Energy Sciences, under Contract No. DE-AC02-06CH11357.

 \referencelist